Bookkeeping, Shares, Accounting- ABC of Startup Funding

 Negotiate with Vendors Before Confirming a Contract

-It is always an excellent option to negotiate with the vendors before signing a contract and ask for a good bargain.
-Successful negotiators know before they begin negotiating what their goals are and what they want to achieve during the negotiation.
+It is always an excellent option to negotiate with the vendors before signing a contract and asking for a good bargain.
+Successful negotiators know before they begin negotiating their goals and what they want to achieve during the negotiation.

 What is Bookkeeping?

-Bookkeeping is an organized method to track and record the information related to a business’s income and expenses, using bookkeeping software or spreadsheets like Excel.
-All people who earn money from their self-employed activities, and those who operate as sole proprietors are “in business” and need to have a sound bookkeeping system to track their finances.
+Bookkeeping is an organized method to track and record the information related to a business’s income and expenses using bookkeeping software or spreadsheets like Excel.
+All people who earn money from their self-employed activities and those who operate as sole proprietors are “in business” and need a sound bookkeeping system to track their finances.

-Bookkeeping is part of the full accounting process that gets the business accounts up-to-date, starting from the initial financial transactions to filing tax returns.
-For incorporated businesses, the preparation of year ending account statements is done by a Chartered Accountant.
+Bookkeeping is part of the entire accounting process that gets the business accounts up-to-date, starting from the initial financial transactions to filing tax returns.
+For incorporated businesses, the preparation of year-ending account statements is done by a Chartered Accountant.

 There are various methods of bookkeeping.
-The most common and widely used methods are the double-entry system and the single-entry system.
-Other techniques involved in the process of recording financial transactions in any manner are acceptable in bookkeeping systems.
+The most common and widely used methods are the double-entry and single-entry systems.
+However, other techniques involved in recording financial transactions in any manner are acceptable in bookkeeping systems.

 The primary objective of bookkeeping is to keep a complete and correct record of all the financial transactions logically.
 This confirms that the financial effects of these transactions are recorded in the books of accounts.